ymgan/dwc-dp-examples/material/bgbm/README.md

-# BGBM test dataset for the DwCA-DP publishing model
+# BGBM test dataset for the DwC-DP publishing model

 This is dataset is an example of a herbarium collection with media and genetic sequences.